zhengjunyao-work/arc24/docs/modeling/Iteration_24_overfit_to_the_train_set.md

 - [ ] Modify the evaluation script to give better names for the output files.
 This will allow me to evaluate both the train and evaluation datasets without overwriting the files.
 - [ ] Check if I can do a full fine-tuning instead of LoRA
-- [ ] Can I speedup the training by using multiple gpus or unsloth?
+- [x] Can I speedup the training by using multiple gpus or unsloth?
+Yes, with multiple gpus
+- [ ] Verify the data augmentation bug: it seems I was never using the test sample as test!!
+If that is true relaunch all training duration experiments.